SomeoneAlt-86/OSX-KVM/README.md

 ### Note
 This is the fork of kholia/OSX-KVM with just a little simpler setup.
-I have personally tried both Docker-OSX by sickcodes and kholia's OSX-KVM.
-I like the idea of pre installed MacOS image of Docker-OSX and also the simplicty of kholia's repo .
-This fork uses sickcodes' MacOS pre installed image with OSX-KVM to directly boot into macOS without any installation.
+I have personally tried both macOS-Simple-KVM by foxlet and kholia's OSX-KVM.
+I like the simplicity of macOS-Simple-KVM .
+This fork uses the same code but makes the installation a little easier .

-### Contributing Back

-This project can always use your help, time and attention.
-I am looking for help (pull-requests!) with the following work items:

-* Documentation around running macOS on popular cloud providers (Hetzner, GCP, AWS).
-See the `Is This Legal?` section and associated references.

-* Document (share) how you use this project to build + test open-source projects / get your stuff done.

-* Document how to use this project for XNU kernel debugging and development.

-* Document the process to launch a bunch of headless macOS VMs (build farm).

-* Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.

-* Enable VNC + SSH support out of the box or more easily.

-* Robustness improvements are always welcome!

-* (Not so) crazy idea - automate the macOS installation via OpenCV.

 ### Requirements